 OR COURSE YOU FEEL IT’S A COMPLETE BETRAYAL OF YOUR TRUST!
 How could the one person you trusted with your innermost thoughts, who you had built a life together betray you in this way?
 You can’t make sense of any of it.

 TALK TO YOUR PARTNER, allowing him to speak freely, without interrupting, however difficult that feels.
 It’s very tempting to disbelieve what you are told but try and hear him out.
 Make sure that talk is somewhere safe, and where your children won’t overhear.
-And whilst talking about children don’t drag them into your issues.
+And whilst talking about children, don’t drag them into your issues.
 They love you both and they will feel really scared by this situation, loving you both and don’t need to feel divided loyalties.
 If you can’t talk to each other, writing it down maybe the first step, or seek help from a professional.

 ITS LIKELY YOU PARTNER WILL DENY WHAT HAPPENED or even not tell the complete truth in the misguided belief he can cover things up, only to find later it all comes out anyway.
 He is likely to feel embarrassed and not want to hurt you.

-Relationships can recover from affairs.
+Relationships can recover from an affair.
 So it’s sensible to try to keep as calm as possible, and not throw too much mud.
 It won’t happen overnight, the one who has cheated wants to move on, whereas the one who has been cheated on finds it much harder to get over it as trust has been broken.